← DeterminedAI home Exposure check Validator Pricing Blog

 AI-Powered Transaction Classification

-Anthropic's Claude classifies transactions into VAT/GST supply types from natural-language descriptions plus context (countries, B2B/B2C, direction).
+A frontier large language model classifies transactions into VAT/GST supply types from natural-language descriptions plus context (countries, B2B/B2C, direction).
 Domain-specific prompting, structured JSON output, confidence scores, and human-in-the-loop approval.

 25 supply types across 7 categories